 We have previously filed a registration statement on Form S-1 under the Securities Act that was declared effective on October 30, 2015 (the "Original Form S-1").
 Pursuant to the Original Form S-1, we proposed to offer 10,000,000 shares of our authorized but unissued Common Stock at an offering price of \$0.50 per share.
 Effective as of January 21, 2016, our board of directors determined that it was in the best interests of the Company to terminate the offering and declared the offering to be terminated immediately as of that date as permitted under the terms of the offering described in the Original Form S-1.
 As of the date of the termination, no shares of our common stock had been offered or sold under the terms of the offering.
-A post-effective amendment to the Original Form S-1 has been filed pursuant to Section 10(a)(3) of the Securities Act to (i) deregister, as of the effectiveness of the post-effective amendment, the 10,000,000 shares of our common stock that were to be offered and sold in the offering due to the termination of the offering as described above; (ii) include the financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2015, (ii) amend and modify the prospectus included in the Original Form S-1 to reflect that it pertains solely to the offer and sale of the shares owned by certain selling stockholders, and (iv) update certain other information in the Original Form S-1 as necessary to reflect developments relating to the Company described in the Company's Current Report on Form 8-K filed with the Commission on December 24, 2015.
+A post-effective amendment to the Original Form S-1 has been filed pursuant to Section 10(a)(3) of the Securities Act to deregister, as of the effectiveness of the post-effective amendment, the 10,000,000 shares of our common stock that were to be offered and sold in the offering due to the termination of the offering as described above.